 - Boxed Crook: Two traitors in Book 2 are offered their lives in exchange for a Heel–Face Turn; Livy in Book 3 spends 18 years trying her best to get out of the box.

-- Cadre of Foreign Bodyguards: Subverted in Book 3 when the Triarctic Shield Knights, traditional royal bodyguards outlawed by their Essusiate ruler, cross the border to Gwyneth to protect his Triarctic bastard.
+- Cadre of Foreign Bodyguards: Inverted in Book 3 when the Triarctic Shield Knights, traditional royal bodyguards outlawed by their Essusiate ruler, cross the border to Gwyneth to protect his Triarctic bastard.